Uefa drop VAR official who gave controversial PSG penalty vs Newcastle

 Uefa refused to comment on the controversial penalty in Paris, but dropped the VAR official involved

-A video review official has been removed from his Champions League game on Wednesday, one day after having a key role in a disputed decision to award Paris Saint-Germain a stoppage-time penalty for handball against Newcastle which contradicted Uefa’s own advice to referees.

-The VAR specialist from Poland, Tomasz Kwiatkowski, is no longer listed to work at the Real Sociedad-Salzburg game and has been replaced by a German match official.

-In Paris on Tuesday, Kylian Mbappe scored in the eighth minute of stoppage time to salvage a 1-1 draw after a ball struck Newcastle defender Tino Livramento in the chest and then deflected off his arm, and a penalty was awarded by Polish referee Szymon Marciniak following a VAR review.
+At the Parc des Princes, Kylian Mbappe scored in the eighth minute of injury time after the spot-kick was awarded for handball.
+But the ball struck Tino Livramento in the chest, before deflecting onto his arm, but after the VAR review and consulting the pitch-side monitor, Polish referee Szymon Marciniak awarded the penalty.

+Marciniak had initially allowed play to continue but after advisement from the video team, he changed his initial decision.

+The VAR specialist from Poland, Tomasz Kwiatkowski, had been due to work at the match between Real Sociedad and Salzburg, but has been replaced by a German match official.

-Marciniak refereed the Champions League final last season and the 2022 World Cup final with Kwiatkowski in his team.
-Marciniak initially allowed play to continue Tuesday but awarded the penalty after he was advised by his video assistant to review the incident on the pitchside monitor.
+Marciniak is a highly regarded official who took charge of the Champions League final last season and the 2022 World Cup final, with the replaced Kwiatowski as part of his team.

+Uefa declined to comment, in line with a policy not to discuss field of play decisions.
+The current rules of the game permit handballs to be penalised even if the contact was not intentional and after a deflection if a defender’s arm is judged to be in an unnatural position.

+“But his hand is not in an unnatural position,” Newcastle manager Eddie Howe said after the game, “(his hands) are d “I feel it is a poor decision and it’s hugely frustrating for us as you know how little time there is left in the game,” Howe said.
+“There is nothing we can do about it now.” own by his side, but he is in a running motion.”

+The penalty – and subsequent draw – keeps PSG two points ahead of Newcastle and occupying the second qualifying place for the knockout stages, behind leader Borussia Dortmund, who sealed their qualification on Tuesday.

-However, a Uefa panel of storied coaches and former players said in April that “no handball offense should be called on a player if the ball is previously deflected from his own body, and, in particular, when the ball does not go towards the goal.”
+However, a Uefa panel of coaches and former players said in April that “no handball offense should be called on a player if the ball is previously deflected from his own body, and, in particular when the ball does not go towards the goal.”

-The advice to be given to match officials this season was detailed by the panel, chaired by Uefa Chief of Football Zvonimir Boban, in an April 25 statement headlined “Uefa Football Board urges more clarity on handball rule.”
+The advice to be given to match officials this season was detailed by the panel, chaired by Uefa chief of football Zvonimir Boban, in a 25 April statement called: “Uefa Football Board urges more clarity on handball rule.”

 Join our commenting forum